Everything You Need to Know About Missouri's Successful Legal Sports Betting Launch

 📰 What happened in Missouri?

-After years of false starts, Missouri voters narrowly approved a ballot measure in November 2024 – passing by just 2,961 votes – to legalize online and retail sports betting.
+After years of false starts, voters narrowly approved a ballot measure in November 2024 - passing by just 2,961 votes - to legalize online and retail sports betting in Missouri.

-Missouri will not have in-stadium sportsbooks upon launch, but bettors will have access to mobile apps statewide as well as retail books at select casinos.
+Missouri does not currently have in-stadium sportsbooks, but bettors have access to mobile apps statewide as well as retail books at select casinos.

 Category Fact Source